emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <a href="http://www.e-mailit.com/sharer?url=https://wordpress.org/plugins/e-mailit/&title=WordPress Share Buttons by E-MAILiT WordPress Plugins&domain=www.wordpress.org" title="Share">Share this</a> plugin

 <a href="http://blog.e-mailit.com/">E-MAILiT Blog</a> | <a href="http://www.e-mailit.com/privacy">Privacy</a>

-Disclaimer: E-MAILiT is an advertising-supported service, which means that we are able to offer many of our services without charge to you by displaying advertising on our platform and on partner websites.
-Revenue generated from these ads supports E-MAILiT.
-We're displaying these targeted ads (this feature is optional and can be turned off anytime or you can use it exclusively for you by monetizing your website through a share button like ours, also for free) so we can continue offering free products and services that help you expand your awareness and generate money too!
-Delivering and maintaining such a platform to you is expensive but if you don’t want to participate we perfectly understand!

 == Installation ==